The GPT Group is paying Ascot Capital $681.7 million for a portfolio of 24 investments.

 CBRE’s Chris O’Brien with Morgan Stanley’s Tim Church are representing Ascot.

-Just over 70pc of the portfolio’s area is leased to listed companies – amongst them Asahi Breweries, Genuine Parts Company (GPC), Probiotec (pictured, top) and Tritium.
+Just over 70pc of the area within the 28-property portfolio Ascot listed is occupied by listed companies – amongst them Asahi Breweries, Genuine Parts Company (GPC), Probiotec (pictured, top) and Tritium.

-Bega, Cope Sensitive Freight and Tasman Logistics Services also occupy facilities.
+Bega, Cope Sensitive Freight and Tasman Logistics Services also lease facilities.

 The offices – which contribute to more than a quarter of the revenue – are rented to the federal and NSW governments and Brisbane City Council.

-Underbidders are speculated to include Allianz, Charter Hall, in partnership with ISPT, Capitaland, Centuria, ESR, Lendlease, Manulife, Mirvac and Nuveen (story continues below).
+Underbidders are speculated to include Allianz, Charter Hall, in partnership with ISPT, Capitaland, Centuria, ESR, Lendlease, Manulife, Mirvac and Nuveen.

-In March, GPT and QuadReal established a trust to acquire distribution centres, with an initial investment of $800m.
+In March, GPT and QuadReal established a trust to acquire distribution centres, with an initial investment of $800m (story continues below).

 That entity, the GPT QuadReal Logistics Trust, is not believed to be behind the Ascot Capital purchase.